AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-customize-certificate.md

 - All

 ![Default certificate options](/help/migrated/administrators/feature-summary/assets/custom-cert-alm_images/image_0007.png)
+*Set as default certificate*

 1. In the **Configure** section, select **Achievements**.
 The **Badges** page opens.
 2. In the left navigation panel, select **Certificates**.
 The **Certificates** page opens.
 3. Select the **Published** or **Drafts** tab for the certificate you want.
 4. Open the actions menu (**…**) for the certificate, select **Set as default**, and then select one of the four options.
 Learning Manager shows a confirmation message.
 5. Select **Yes**.
 Learning Manager shows another confirmation.
 The certificate shows a **Default for** label with the category you selected (for example, **Default for trainings**).
 ![Default for category label on certificate](/help/migrated/administrators/feature-summary/assets/custom-cert-alm_images/image_0008.png)
+*After it becomes the default certificate*